horouuu/CandyBot/README.md

 # About
 Discord bot + Google Sheets API for the club "CandyHouse" on Blue Archive.
 A project I started on 13/12/22 for some coding practice (and to freshen up on JavaScript).

+Created with Discord API, Google Sheets API, as well as Node.js.

 ### Terminology
 + **Student:** What Blue Archive players call their characters.